Skip to main content

 Remember that the donor may also have had children of their own at the time they donated or may have subsequently had children.

-We can only tell you about any children the donor had at the time they donated, if this information was provided.
+We can only tell you about any children the donor had at the time they donated if this information was provided.

-If you are over 18 and you discover that there are others conceived with the help of the same donor, you will be eligible to join Donor Sibling Link.
+If you are over 18 and you discover that there are others conceived with the help of the same donor, you will be eligible to join the Donor Sibling Link.
 This is a voluntary contact register for adult donor-conceived individuals who wish to exchange contact details with their donor-conceived genetic siblings.

 Who do you have to support you?